Drugs Not to Quit Cold Turkey

 - Klonopin (clonazepam)

 - Ativan (lorazepam)

-Benzodiazepines, or benzos for short, can be quickly habit-forming, even when used under medical direction and exactly as prescribed, the FDA warns.
+Benzodiazepines, or benzos for short, can be quickly habit-forming especially when used with other substances.
 When these drugs are discontinued, withdrawal can be similar to that of alcohol withdrawal, and rebound anxiety, insomnia, and even possible seizures can occur.
-These side effects can range greatly, just as with alcohol, and they can be potentially dangerous.
+These side effects can range greatly and they can be potentially dangerous.
 They are therefore best managed with medical detox to avoid any possible medical or mental health complications.

 Other prescription drugs for insomnia that are similar in mechanism to benzodiazepines, but chemically different, are nonbenzodiazepine sleep aids or z-drugs.
-These drugs include Ambien (zolpidem), Lunesta (eszopiclone), and Sonata (zaleplon).
-They may have less severe withdrawal symptoms than traditional benzos, per the Journal of Medical Toxicology; however, it is also not recommended to stop taking them cold turkey.
-Instead, they are typically tapered off slowly.
+These drugs include:

 The Importance of Medical Detox